StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## ⚖️ Clarification on Past Issues

-> ⚠️ Following public concerns from *Mrpasta44*, the creator of [Techo’s Stock Planet Revamp](https://forum.kerbalspaceprogram.com/topic/219196-techos-stock-planet-revamp-v010/), all planet textures in KSS2 were carefully reviewed.
+> ⚠️ After public concerns were raised by Mrpasta44, the creator of Techo’s Stock Planet Revamp, all planet textures in KSS2 were carefully reviewed.
-> I acknowledge that the situation escalated more than it should have.
-My initial response was not ideal.
-That was my mistake.
-The issue has been addressed and resolved.
-> Over 90% of planet textures in KSS2 were remade or redesigned.
-This was not just a fix.
-It was a full creative overhaul and reaffirmation of the mod’s identity.
+The accusation that KSS2 "stole" textures is misleading.
+In a few early cases, small, layered snippets from Techo’s assets were unintentionally used.
+These were quickly removed or remade once I became aware, even though I was never contacted directly.
+Unfortunately, things escalated into drama before any real conversation could happen.
+I acknowledge that my first public response could have been better, and I’ve taken that to heart.
+In response, I went above and beyond what was necessary: over 90% of KSS2’s textures were remade or redesigned from scratch.
+Not just to fix things, but to strengthen the mod's creative identity and quality.

 > 🔹 A comet tail texture originally based on a Kcalbeloh asset was also replaced immediately once identified.
 The replacement was fully in line with licensing.

 > 🤖 **About AI Tools**: I use Photoshop Generative Fill, Grand Designer, and Substance Designer to speed up detailing and iteration.
 These tools help generate visual ideas, but the final assets are original or made with properly licensed resources.

-> Mistakes were made.
-I’ve been transparent and have worked hard to ensure that everything I release is fully original or used within the proper scope.
+## 🤝 A Note from the Creator👑

 KSS2 remains committed to transparency, originality, and respect for other creators’ work.

-> 🛠️ KSS2 is a hobby project, built on more than 10 years of KSP modding experience.
-I work on it in my free time, not for fame or drama, but because I enjoy it.
+> 🛠️ KSS2 is a passion project.
+I’ve been part of this community for over 10 years, building things I’m proud to share with others.
+I don’t do it for fame, or attention, or conflict.
+I do it because I genuinely enjoy creating something ambitious for players to explore.
-> Mistakes can happen in any long-term creative effort.
-What matters is how we respond to them.
-I welcome constructive feedback and remain open to resolving issues privately or respectfully.
+Of course, no long-term project is perfect.
+But when concerns came up, I did what anyone reasonable would do: I reached out, explained, listened, and improved things.
+I’ve personally messaged every creator whose content may have been affected.
+I took the time to correct mistakes, open dialogue, and act respectfully.
+Meanwhile, many of the people behind the accusations never replied.
+They ignored my messages, refused to talk, and chose to stir up hate instead.

+> The core devs behind KSS2 are adults with day jobs.
+We’re not hyper-online or monitoring every conversation.
+Our interaction with the community has naturally decreased over time.
+But even after all these years, we still genuinely enjoy working on this mod, just like we did 10 years ago.
+That hasn’t changed.

+> Sadly, this mod has been the target of behavior no hobby project deserves: death threats, smear attempts, hate servers, and harassment directed at people who simply use or share it.
+That kind of behavior speaks for itself.
+It’s easy to pick on KSS2, but there are plenty of other 'famous' mods with similar or worse issues that never get the same level of scrutiny.

+> Claims that KSS2 “only exists because of stolen work” are false.
+Anyone who plays the mod or looks at the scale of what’s been built can see the care and originality behind it.
+And yes, reuploads of my past content were taken down legally, based on copyright violations and license breaches.
+These were not retaliatory actions, they followed proper frameworks.

+> I’m open to feedback.
+I always have been.
+But I won’t take part in drama.
+I won’t reward bad-faith attacks.
+This is supposed to be fun.
+This is supposed to be a community that builds cool stuff together.

-> This is a game and a community.
-Let’s keep it fun.
+> Let’s remember this is a silly space game launching frogs into the abyss, not a company.

+> — StarCrusher96